How Much Equity Do You Need to Refinance Your Mortgage?

 Conventional guidelines require all borrowers with less than 20% equity in their homes to pay for private mortgage insurance (PMI).
 PMI rates vary based on your credit score and your home’s equity.
 For borrowers with lower credit and little equity, the premium could add substantially to their payment.

 However, a borrower with just 3% equity and a score of 640 would pay a private mortgage insurance rate of 1.65%.
-On a $300,000 loan, this would equal $400 per month.
+On a $300,000 loan, this could equal around $400 per month.

 If you have little equity in your home, waiting until you reach the 20% mark to refinance probably doesn’t make sense.
 But if you can improve your credit score, it may make sense to hold off on your refi to do so.